bingogome/samm/README.md

 [Yihao Liu](https://yihao.one/), [Jeremy Zhang](https://jeremyzz830.github.io/), Zhangcong She

 ## Known issues
 #13 Resolved with a not-so-elegant way.
-Tested work on MRHead, DZ-MR and CTChest data from Slicer.
+Tested work on MRHead, DZ-MR, MRBrainTumor2 and CTChest data from Slicer.
 Please report a bug if your data is not working.
 Note for the first few seconds when you start "Mask Sync", the server is not so stable, wait a few seconds then slide it up and down, the mask then will be updated.
+Note now you can only work on the RED view.
+Will update later to support all 3 views.

+2D data is currently not supported.
+Will update later to have a selection.

 ## Demo